An ecommerce platform is software that enables purchasing and selling over the internet.

 Many factors affect the cost of using an ecommerce platform.
 Here are some of the things you need to consider:

-- Some ecommerce platforms offer a flat fee for every item sold, while others take a percentage of the sale.
+- Some ecommerce platforms offer a flat transaction fee for every item sold, while others take a percentage of the sale.
 This is especially important when considering international sales.

 How should you choose an ecommerce platform by ease of use?